lmkerr/sequence-diagrams/README.md

 # Sequence Diagrams

-This application allows for developers to create `.seqdiag` files that export into SVGs and provide a simple search functionality for users to be able to quickly search files.
+This application allows for developers to create `.md` using [MermaidJs](https://mermaid.js.org/) code blocks that export into SVGs and provide a simple search functionality for users to be able to quickly search files.

 ## Getting Started